TroFaCo and our partner in Vietnam, ActionAid are wrapping up our project on participatory forest management.

 It has helped form many local forest management groups, who can work jointly with local authorities in planning and management of local forests, where communities own quite large parts.

 As a tool for that, the project has taken TroFaCo’s verification system, with GPS- and time referenced photos, and added a few features.
-As TroFaCo developed in Cambodia, smartphones, in the hand of a local community (or anybody else) can now draw contour maps of an area, using an app developed by the project.
-As Vietnam’s forest resource is fully digitized and available on a web-based platform, these maps can be directly used when the forest authorities do the official planning.
+Smartphones, in the hand of a local community (or anybody else) can now draw contour maps of an area, using an app developed by the project.
+As Vietnam’s forest resource is fully digitized and available on a web-based platform, such contour maps can be directly used when the forest authorities do the official planning.
 Communities and forest officers sit down together and develop the plan, for the area managed by communities.

 Now, a plan is one thing, but how does that lead to more forest?
 And benefit the global climate?
 And the local people?
 It does not..